leo-arch/aurer/README.md

        $ ./aurer.sh

 ###NOTE: Aurer depends either on `cower` or on `package-query` to query the AUR.
 If none of them is installed, Aurer will ask you
-which one do you want to use and will then install it.
+which one you want to use and will then automatically install it.

 ## Options: